 Key Takeaways

-It includes visuals, tone, values, and rules for design and communication.
-A style guide covers design, while a brand guide also explains mission and identity.
+It comprises elements such as visuals, tone, values, and guidelines for communication and design.
+A style guide focuses on design, whereas a brand guide elaborates on the mission and identity.

 What Is a Brand Style Guide?